getchip/PocketCHIP-Docs/source/includes/_advanced-headless.md

 Just be sure to check your datasheets to make sure you're using the correct pins.

 #### Install the driver
 For this tutorial, we are using a PL2303 USB to Serial cable.
-You'll most likely need to [install the PL2303 driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041) for your computer.
+If you are using this one too, you'll probably need to [install the PL2303 driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041) for your computer.

 #### Connect the Cable
 You only need to worry about three of the wires: